 If you have thyroid cancer, the doctor will want to find out how far it has spread.
 This is called staging.
 You may have heard other people say that their cancer was “stage 1” or “stage 2.”
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.

 Your cancer can be stage 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, like stage 4, means a more serious cancer that has spread beyond the thyroid gland.
+A higher number, like stage 4, means a more serious cancer that has spread outside of the thyroid gland.
 Be sure to ask the doctor about the cancer stage and what it means for you.

 There are many ways to treat thyroid cancer but surgery is the main treatment.
 The treatment plan that’s best for you will depend on: